With new inspiration and a great solution, Kiamichi Voices continues. Thanks to all my readers for the encouragement to

 Stunned, Stormy watched the flames dancing about.
 Amazed, but not sure of what had just happened.

 “What just happened?
 How did you do that?
 That's not possible, I must be hallucinating again.”
 Stumbling backward Stormy fell into a chair, her eyes never leaving the flames.
 It just wasn’t possible, she had to be dreaming.

 Finally, looking at my grandmother, she spoke, “How did you do that?
 I must have missed something, there is no way your breath started that fire.
 It’s just not possible!”

 “Stormy, it's going to be okay.
 I know this is overwhelming for you.
 We will talk more about this later, but you are tired and need some sleep right now.”

 “I guess your right, it has been a very long day.
 I think sleep would be good for me.”

 “We can talk more in the morning, but if you can't sleep take this and read it.
 It will answer some of your questions and help you to understand what you just saw and then this strange event won’t keep you up all night.”
-Starla held out a leather bound journal towards her, as Stormy reached for it, a strange sensation went up her arm.
+Starla held out a leather bound journal towards her, as Stormy reached for it, a strange sensation went up against her arm.
 Shaking her head she grabbed it and shoved it in her pocket.

 “So, where do I sleep?”
 As she faced her grandmother she slid her hands into her pockets and she watched her wobble back down the hallway.
 The warmth from the journal tingled in her hand.
 The soft leather was relaxing her as she rubbed her fingers across the cover.
 She wanted so much to curl up and read it, but her brain needed time to process the events of the day.

 “Anywhere you want.” came Starla's unsteady voice down the hallway.